droxit/roxcomposer/doc/elastic.md

 ## Kibana

 Kibana is a visualization tool for Elasticsearch which can access the data stored allows the creation of dashboards.

+Currently the following visualizations are included:

-We already included one dashboard which displays the number of active services within the selected time frame.
+* service count: the number of services that processed any messages within the selected time interval
+* message count: the number of processed messages within the selected time interval
+* message count: the number of processed messages within the selected time interval displayed in a date histogram

-The exported dashboard and visualization are also included inside the `elastic/kibana` folder.
+The exported dashboard and visualizations are also included inside the `elastic/kibana` folder so they can be imported by hand if needed.